FluuxIO/go-xmpp/_examples/xmpp_component/README.md

 This component will connect to ejabberd and act as a subdomain "service" of your primary XMPP domain (in that case localhost).

+This component does nothing expect connect and show up in service discovery.

 To be able to connect this component, you need to add a listener to your XMPP server.

 Here is an example ejabberd configuration for that component listener: